mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

   </tr>
   <tr>
     <td><b>SumSurface</b></td>
-    <td>Represents a sum surface, or an extrusion of a curve along a curved path.</td>
+    <td>Represents a sum surface or an extrusion of a curve along a curved path</td>
   </tr>
   <tr>
     <td><b>SurfaceProxy</b></td>
     <td>Cannot instantiate an instance of it.
-Provides a base class to brep faces and other surface proxies.</td>
+Provides a base class to brep faces and other surface proxies</td>
   </tr>
  </table>

-#### Create surface objects:
+#### Create Surface Objects

 One way to create surfaces is by using the static methods in the **Rhino.Geometry.Surface** class that start with the keyword **Create**.
-Here are some of these create methods..
+Here are some of these create methods:

 <table class="rounded">
   <tr>